 Multi-board design projects in Altium Designer

 I was working with a customer recently who had two PCBs that were related.
-In this multi-board design project he wanted to work from a single schematic package, yet have a subset of the schematics populate two different printed boards.
+In this multi-circuit boards design project he wanted to work from a single schematic package, yet have a subset of the schematics populate two different printed boards.
 It’s enough of a scenario, and it’s reasonably simple to achieve in Altium Designer®.
 Here’s how.

 At the time of publishing, Altium currently supports only one PCB per PCB Project.
 In other words, each PCB project targets only a single board.
 So in order to have related schematics populate different circuit boards, we first need to have multiple PCB Projects (PrjPCB), one for each board we are targeting.
 The secret to amalgamating the schematics is to have a third project for the overall layout design that doesn’t target a board, but acts as the design project for the multi-circuit boards system.
 Multiple PCBs in one project doesn't have to be hard, this will help, trust me.

 Consider the Design Workspace in the figure below.
 Here we have three PCB projects.
 The first -PCB_Project1.PrjPCB - contains the complete set of the schematics for the two Printed Circuit Boards.
 It is in this project that all schematic capture design, electrical rule checking, etc. takes place.
 This is in fact the master design project for all boards to made from the design.
 Since all of the schematics are in the same project, their net connectivity will be extant throughout the design.